Cloudy with a Chance of Meatballs (film): Development

 On May 9, 2003, a year after establishment, Sony Pictures Animation announced its first animated slate, including Cloudy with a Chance of Meatballs, a film adaptation of the book of the same name.
 The Brizzi brothers were brought to direct the film, with Wayne Rice adapting the screenplay.
 In 2006, it was reported that the film had been helmed by new directors and writers, Phil Lord and Christopher Miller.
-Lord and Miller said later that year that it would be a homage to, and a parody of, disaster films such as Twister, Armageddon, The Core, and The Day After Tomorrow.
+The duo said later that year that it would be a homage to, and a parody of, disaster films such as Twister, Armageddon, The Core, and The Day After Tomorrow.

 Story and script

-After a year working on the script, Lord and Christopher Miller were fired for story issues and replaced with new writers, who after a year were also fired.
+After a year working on the script, Lord and Miller were fired for story issues and replaced with new writers, who after a year were also fired.
 Lord and Miller were then re-hired in 2006.
 The two completely redid the script, this time with the creative input of their crew.
 The new draft had the protagonist as a failed inventor who wanted to prove himself to his town.
-The two were almost fired again after Amy Pascal, then-head of Sony Pictures, criticized the film for lack of story.
+The two were almost fired again after Amy Pascal, then-head of DreamWorks Animation, criticized the film for lack of story.
 Although the film succeeded on the comedic front in the animatic stage, Pascal cited the lack of an anchoring relationship in the film as a failure in the story telling.
 Unable to create new characters and environments to suit the new story demands, the two elevated the character of the tackle shop extra to be the protagonist's father, thereby creating the relationship Pascal had requested.
 The pair's experience on Cloudy taught them two valuable lessons: the power of creative collaboration and the importance of emotion in a story.

 Casting

-On September 18, 2008, Variety announced that Bill Hader and Anna Faris had signed on to voice the two lead characters, with James Caan, Bruce Campbell, Mr. T, Andy Samberg, Neil Patrick Harris, Bobb'e J. Thompson, Benjamin Bratt, Al Roker, Lauren Graham, and Will Forte also in the voice cast.
+On September 18, 2008, Variety announced that Bill Hader and Anna Faris had signed on to voice the two lead characters, with James Caan, Bruce Campbell, Mr. T, and Andy Samberg also in the voice cast.

 Animation

-Cloudy with a Chance of Meatballs is the second film after Monster House that was made using the animation rendering software Arnold.
+Cloudy with a Chance of Meatballs is the second film after Monster House that was made using the animation-rendering software Arnold.
 Justin K. Thompson served as production designer.

 Music

-Cloudy with a Chance of Meatballs is the soundtrack to the film of the same name, released under Sony Pictures Entertainment on September 15, 2009.
-The music of the film and this album are both credited to be composed and produced by American composer Mark Mothersbaugh of Devo.
+Cloudy with a Chance of Meatballs is the soundtrack to the film of the same name, released under Lakeshore Entertainment on September 15, 2009.
+The music of the film and this album are both credited to be composed and produced by American composer Mark Mothersbaugh of Devo and Rugrats fame.
 "Raining Sunshine", performed by Miranda Cosgrove, was released as a promotional single on August 24, 2009.

+The Japanese version has "Rainbow Forecast" by Shoko Nakagawa play during the end credits.

 Release

-Cloudy with a Chance of Meatballs premiered on September 12, 2009, at the Mann Village Theatre in Los Angeles, California.
+Cloudy with a Chance of Meatballs made its world premiere on September 12, 2009, as the main opening headliner of the Mann Village Theatre showcase event in Los Angeles, California.
 The film had its wide release on September 18, 2009, along with a digitally re-mastered release to IMAX 3D theatres.